bsmirks/bsmirks.github.io/README.md

 ### What I'm working on

-This list includes stuff I'm doing at work to, just keep in mind that I can't be super specific about it.
+This list includes stuff I'm doing at work too, just keep in mind that I can't be super specific about it.

 #### Personal